mollerhoj/Connect-4-AI/README.md

   my algorithm stops traversing the tree at a given depth.
 This can be thought of as a number of moves the AI 'thinks' forward.
 A search depth of 5 or below have turned out to give a reasonable response time.
 With the optimisations mentioned below, it should be possible to go deeper.
+The function also cuts off if the board is full, or if one of the players has won.

 ### Heuristic